Kilambakkam bus terminus, Chennai: History

 In 2016, Government of Tamil Nadu planned to construct a new bus terminus at Kilambakkam near Vandalur in South Chennai as a part of a plan to de-congest the existing bus terminus at Koyambedu.
 The area earmarked for the construction of the Kilambakkam Bus terminus was within a protected zone declared by Archaeological Survey of India (ASI) as it contained megalithic sites.
 According to the Ancient Monuments and Archaeological Sites and Remains Act (AMASR), all constructions are banned within 100 meters of ASI protected areas and any construction of a building with 200 meters of such areas requires permission from National Monument Authority (NMA).
 Chennai Metropolitan Development Authority (CMDA) commissioned Reach Foundation to undertake a heritage impact assessment study on the development of Kilambakkam Bus Terminus.

 The works were ceased as clearance was pending from the National Monument Authority.
 In February 2019, clearance was given for the construction of bus terminus with specific conditions including no further development in the 100 meter prohibited area except greenery and the involvement of archaeologists at the time of excavation and mitigation measures to be taken at the time of construction if artefacts are found.
 The foundation stone for the project was laid on 22 February 2019 by Chief Minister of Tamil Nadu Edappadi K. Palaniswami.
-Kilambakkam Bus Terminus was officially renamed as Kalaignar Centenary Bus Terminus and Kalaignar Centenary Bus Terminus was inaugurated on 30 December 2023 by Tamil Nadu chief minister M. K. Stalin.
+Kilambakkam Bus Terminus was officially named as Kalaignar Centenary Bus Terminus and inaugurated on 30 December 2023 by Chief Minister of Tamil Nadu M. K. Stalin.